-A: Employment Practices Liability (EPL) / Wrongful Dismissal Insurance is protection against allegations of errors and omissions and “wrong doing” in the management and administration of human resources (HR), it can be best described as a “HR malpractice policy”.
+A: Employment Practices Liability (EPL) / Wrongful Dismissal Insurance is protection against allegations of errors and omissions and “wrongdoing” in the management and administration of human resources (HR), it can be best described as a “HR malpractice policy”.

 Employment Practices Liability (EPL) Insurance is specifically designed to respond to specific employment exposures including:

-Good human resources practices can go a long way to mitigate risk, but research shows that 33% of employers have experienced an employment related allegation in the past 3 years.
+Good human resources practices can go a long way to mitigate risk, but research shows that 33% of employers have experienced an employment-related allegation in the past 3 years.
 Employers need to be aware that there are minimal barriers to employees or former employees suing employers as lawyers will work on a contingent basis and Human Rights Tribunal allegations can be made without the involvement of a lawyer.
 This area of law is also constantly evolving and becoming increasingly complex with new labour laws emerging regularly as affirmed by Benjamin Aberant, of McCarthy Tetrault LLP, in his recent article, Ontario Human Rights Commission releases new policy on gender identity and gender expression.
-When you combine increasingly complex and changing labour law with new regulation and legislation, an aging and diverse workforce and add aggressive and effective advertising campaigns on the radio, internet and billboards paid for by law firms that are encouraging people to make claims against employers it becomes clear why so many employers have already and or are concerned about employment related claims.
+When you combine increasingly complex and changing labour law with new regulation and legislation, an ageing and diverse workforce and add aggressive and effective advertising campaigns on the radio, internet and billboards paid for by law firms that are encouraging people to make claims against employers it becomes clear why so many employers have already and or are concerned about employment-related claims.

-In addition to the potential damage to the reputation of the company employment related claims are costly as confirmed by the 2013 Chubb Insurance Company of Canada Private Company Survey Some notable findings were that the average cost of an EPL claims has doubled since 2007 and now sits at $122,000 and the highest reported claim came is a shocking $5,000,000.
+In addition to the potential damage to the reputation of the company employment-related claims are costly as confirmed by the 2013 Chubb Insurance Company of Canada Private Company Survey Some notable findings were that the average cost of an EPL claims has doubled since 2007 and now sits at $122,000 and the highest reported claim came is a shocking $5,000,000.

 Below is a summary of the largest losses reported broken into various sizes of organizations: